Free Rugby Betting Tips

 Winning all five matches in the competition earns the unique title of ‘Grand Slam’ champions, a feat last achieved by Wales in 2012.

 The Rugby Union World Cup is one of the most popular sports events in the world.
 It is contested every four years between 20 teams and is hosted by winning bid nations in the north and southern hemisphere.

-The last Rugby Union World Cup 2011 was won by New Zealand rugby against France in the final.
-The next Rugby Union World Cup 2015 will be hosted by Japan and our rugby experts will be posting their rugby betting tips today and each day of the tournament.
+The last Rugby Union World Cup 2015 was won by New Zealand rugby against Australia in the final.
+The next Rugby Union World Cup 2019 will be hosted by Japan and our rugby experts will be posting their rugby betting tips today and each day of the tournament.
 The first rugby world cup was hosted in 1987 and the winning team every time since is awarded the coveted William Webb Ellis Cup.

 Since the Rugby World Cup began in 1987 only four nations have been victorious.